British Rail 10100: Transmission

 Using differential gearing to transmit the power, it was built as a 4-8-4 with the coupling rods connecting the centre four pairs of driving wheels.
 The coupling rods between the innermost axles were later removed, but as the four axles were driven by a single gearbox, it remained a 4-8-4.
 At 2000 hp it was the most powerful of BR's non-steam locomotives at the time.
 From 1951 it worked the expresses from Manchester to London, proving some 25% more powerful than 5XP 4-6-0s.
-While the mechanical transmission made it much lighter than the diesel-electric locomotives, its complicated mechanism made it difficult to maintain (a working model of the transmission is on display at the National Railway Museum, York).
+While the mechanical transmission made it much lighter than diesel-electric locomotives of the time, its complicated mechanism made it difficult to maintain.

 The locomotive had four main Paxman 12RPH 12-cylinder engines, each producing 500 brake horsepower at 1,500 rpm.
 Each engine was connected to the gearbox via a hydraulic coupling, which could be filled with oil to transmit power or drained to disconnect that engine from the transmission.
 The engine outputs were combined in pairs by two sets of differential gearing, and the output shafts from these two gearsets were then combined by a third differential gearset to drive the main output shaft.

 Each differential input shaft was provided with a mechanism to prevent backwards rotation when the couplings were drained.
-Since this could cause the drive mechanism to lock up if the locomotive were to be pushed backward a vacuum operated clutch was included in the geartrain.
+Since this could cause the drive mechanism to lock up if the locomotive were to be pushed backward a vacuum-operated clutch was included in the geartrain.

 The effect of this arrangement was that the gear ratio between an engine and the output shaft depended on how many engines were driving the transmission.
 Gear ratio selection was accomplished not by "changing gear" in the conventional sense, but by filling or draining the hydraulic couplings to connect or disconnect the engines from the transmission.
 With only one hydraulic coupling filled with oil and the other three engines disconnected and their respective input shafts to the transmission locked by the one-way clutches, the single engine drove the output shaft through an effective gear ratio of 4:1.
 With two engines driving, the effective gear ratio was 2:1; with three engines, 1.33:1; and with all four engines, unity.
-In other words, the effective gear ratio of the transmission was the inverse of the number of engines driving it.
+Essentially, the effective gear ratio of the transmission was the inverse of the number of engines driving it.